 - Close all holes where air could escape so that the cool air remains confined inside.
 All AC buildings must have insulated glass doors with automatic door shutting mechanism.

-- A typical mistake is to place heated areas such as kitchen and pantry inside the central AC zone.
-Efforts should be made place these areas in open spaces with natural airflow.
+- A typical mistake is to place heated areas such as kitchen and toilets inside the central AC zone.
+Efforts should be made to put these areas in open spaces with natural airflow.

 - Some areas inside the building get heated up faster while some areas are cold.
 One reason for this is the building’s orientation towards the sun.

 - Simple solution is to avoid glass covering on the western side to prevent heating or to have double glazing of glasses to ensure thermal insulation.

 - Finally, maintain the ambient room temperature at an optimum level of 22-240C.

 - For non-AC buildings, air cooler is the best option since it moistens and cools the air it pumps in.
 Fans are not a good option since they tend to circulate the same stale air.
 We need to ensure to keep windows open to let in the fresh air.
 Exhaust fans are the most efficient way to pump out stale and hot air.

 Water consumption in offices is another aspect where energy can be conserved.
 However, wastage of water happens because of two main reasons: habits and negligence.
 Mainly water wastage happens in toilets and in pantries.